stungeye/Applied-Math-For-Games-1/docs/04-introduction-to-processing/00-p5js-basics.md

 - Draw 2D shapes to the canvas in a variety of colors.
 - Optionally clear the background before each frame.
 - Translate, rotate, scale, save, and restore the coordinate system.
+- Respond to keyboard and mouse events.
 - Display images to the canvas.
-- Respond to keyboard and mouse events.
-- Display text to the debugging console and to the canvas.
+- Display text in the debugging console and on the canvas.
+- Load and play sound files.

 ## Linked Resources